anggimude/anggimude/README.md

 ## Hi there 👋

+My name is Hyuk, and I am a fourth year student at the University of Toronto studying Mathematical applications in economics and finance.

 <!--
 **anggimude/anggimude** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.